jborza/jborza.github.io/_posts/2020-07-12-solitaire-cli.md

 }
 ```

-Printing a card on the screen is done with the `printw` ncurses function, which behaves like `printf`.
-We can also move the cursor around with the `move(int row, int column)` function.
+To print a card somewhere on the screen, we set a cursor location with the `move(int row, int column)` function, then print using the `printw` ncurses function, which behaves like `printf`.
+There are also variants like `mvprintw` that combine moving the cursor and printing.

 ```c
 void printw_card(card *c) {